-Include non-derivative financial assets with fixed or determinable payments and fixed maturities are classified as held-to maturity that the Group has the positive intention and ability to hold it to maturity.
-Financial assets that held for indefinite or non-predetermined period of time cannot be classified under this category.
+Include non-derivative financial assets with fixed or determinable payments and fixed maturities that the Group has the positive intention and ability to hold them to maturity.
+Financial assets held for indefinite or non-predetermined period of time cannot be classified under this category.
 After initial measurement held-to-maturity investments are measured at amortized cost using the effective interest method.
-Gains or losses arising from derecognition and impairment are recognized in the statement of comprehensive income as finance costs, as well as the EIR income through the amortization process.
+Gains or losses arising from derecognition and impairment are recognized in the statement of comprehensive income as finance costs or income, as well as the EIR income through the amortization process.